 This booklet aims to help you to understand your condition and the operation you will have, and contains some of the questions you may want to ask about your operation and the care you will receive.
 The nurses and doctors looking after you will use diagrams to help explain.

 If you have any questions or would like them to go over any information again, please ask and they will be happy to do so.

 Several other booklets are also available and the Nurse Specialists will supply these if you wish - please don't be afraid to ask.
-The Colorectal Nurse Specialists can be contacted on direct line: 01302 553141 (your call may be answered by an answer phone - leave your name and phone number), or by telephoning the hospital on 01302 366666 and asking the switchboard to page them on bleep 1420 between 9.00 am and 4.00 pm, Monday to Friday.
+The Colorectal Nurse Specialists can be contacted on direct line: 01302 644365 (your call may be answered by an answer phone - leave your name and phone number).